SonoSAMTrack -- Segment and Track Anything on Ultrasound Images: Technical Details

 \subsection{Iterative training mimicking user-interaction}

 Inspired by the success of training mechanisms presented in \cite{RITM,FocalClick,SAM}, we follow an iterative prompt selection strategy to simulate human interaction during training of both SonoSAM and SonoSAMLite.
 On every image, a foreground point or a bounding box is chosen with equal probability is chosen as the first prompt.
+To simulate a practical environment, where the user may not provide the exact prompt, we add controlled noise to both point and bounding box prompts.
 For point prompt, a pixel with a controlled jitter around the foreground centroid is selected at random.
 Similarly, for a bounding box prompt, the box co-ordinates are altered on either side to make a loosely fitting bounding box.
 For both type of prompts, the maximum jitter added is around 20\%.
 For the subsequent iterations, point prompts are uniformly sampled based on the error map between predicted mask and ground truth.
 Depending upon the dominant type of mistakes - false positive or false negative, a new negative or positive point is chosen in error region appropriately.